 The summer begins with the Wine and Heritage Festival and Almost Heaven BBQ Bash at Stonewall Resort.
 Teams from across the nation compete for the championship with their special recipes of pork barbecue.
 The barbeque paired with specialty brews and music draws crowds from across the country to this event.
 The wine and heritage festival, filled with local artisans, music and wine tastings is an opportunity to relax and enjoy an outdoor venue with breathtaking views.
 Stonewall Resort offers an Adirondack-style lodge, three restaurants, an Arnold Palmer golf course, campgrounds, and a marina with boat, kayak, and canoe rentals.
 Hiking trails are also available for those who enjoy a more rugged outdoor adventure.

-Mann Cave Distillery is open for tours and tastings on weekends.
-The facility provides quality moonshine, vodka, gin and bourbon.
-Lambert’s Winery also provides tastings and tours.
+Lambert’s Winery (Lambertswinery.com) also provides tastings and tours.
 Visitors enjoy a wood fired pizza night every Wednesday during the summer months with local musicians providing the entertainment.
 This facility recently added a private cabin rental to their list of amenities.
 The winery is also a favorite gathering place for reunions, weddings and get togethers with onsite catering.

 While visiting Weston, the Trans Allegheny Lunatic Asylum is an opportunity to tour the largest hand cut stone building in the country.
 Various tours are offered throughout the summer and fall months.
 The Asylum also hosts many festivals and family friendly events.